-On 7 September, G.E.M released her music video for her track Miracle (奇蹟) which reached more than 90 thousand views in two days, thus demonstrating her popularity on social media sites.
+On 7 September, G.E.M released her music video for her track Miracle (奇蹟).

-During 2009, G.E.M. held her first concert, 18 Live, on 20th and 22 November at Hong Kong International Trade & Exhibition Centre Star Hall (香港國際展貿中心).
-Originally, the concert was slated for two nights, however, due to its popularity, an extra performance was added on the 22nd of November.
+During 2009, G.E.M. held her first concert, 18 Live, from 20 to 22 November at Hong Kong International Trade & Exhibition Centre Star Hall (香港國際展貿中心).
+Originally, the concert was slated for two nights, however, due to its popularity, an extra performance was added on 22 November.
 The concert also featured guests such as Jan Lamb (林海峰), who has previously worked with G.E.M. for the song "食煙飲酒講粗口", and Justin Lo (側田) who sang the first performance of "合唱歌" with G.E.M. at the concert.

 G.E.M.
 Get Everybody Moving World Tour:

 In May 2011, G.E.M began her world tour G.E.M Get Everybody Moving World Tour, and performed in more than nine cities around the world.
-The tour showcased more than ten shows, including cities such as Hong Kong, Macau, Guangdong Provience, Australia, Toronto and Reno in USA.
-Tickets each of the three shows in Hong Kong were sold out in less than 15 minutes, and even caused the server of the website to crash due to an overload of users.
-Seeing as there was a high demand for more shows, G.E.M added an additional two nights at the Hong Kong Coliseum in September 2011.
+The tour showcased more than ten shows, including cities such as Hong Kong, Macau, Guangdong Province, Australia, Toronto and US.
+Tickets for each of the three shows in Hong Kong were sold out in less than 15 minutes, and even caused the server of the website to crash.
+As there was a high demand for more shows, G.E.M added an additional two nights at the Hong Kong Coliseum in September 2011.
 Tickets for the additional shows were sold out in less than 45 minutes.

-In March 2012, G.E.M represented Hong Kong in three of the Asia Music Connection 2012 shows.
-She sung with Naoto Into Raymi, Danson Tang and Crowd Lu in Japan, Taiwan and Hong Kong during the Asia leg of theTour.
+In March 2012, G.E.M. represented Hong Kong in three of the Asia Music Connection 2012 shows.
+She sung with Naoto Inti Raymi, Danson Tang and Crowd Lu in Japan, Taiwan and Hong Kong during the Asia leg of theTour.

 G.E.M began the first leg of her World Tour on 14 May 2011 in Hong Kong at the Hong Kong Colosseum.
 G.E.M performed three shows back to back, and was named the youngest female singer to grace the Colosseum.